Research with

 ECCO-IBUS RESEARCH GRANT

-The International Bowel Ultrasound Group (IBUS) invites all interested member investigators to submit clinical research proposals to be considered for inaugural funding support jointly provided through IBUS and ECCO.
+The International Bowel Ultrasound Group (IBUS) and the European Crohn’s and Colitis Organization invites all interested member investigators to submit clinical research proposals to be considered for inaugural funding support jointly provided through IBUS and ECCO.

-A clinical research fund of 20,000 EUR will be awarded to the successful investigator.
+The clinical research fund has been increased to 40,000 EUR and will be awarded to the successful investigator.
 Applicants must be IBUS members at the time of submission.
 IBUS aims to support clinical excellence in the investigation of utility of intestinal ultrasound used in the assessment of patients with inflammatory bowel disease.

 research_key-sw